itechbear/ThreadPool/README.md

 Introduction
 ============

-This is a minimalist library written in C++11 that is used to demonstrate the Thread Pool design pattern.
+This is a minimalist library written in C++11 that demonstrates the Thread Pool design pattern.

 Usage
 =====